dustinpfister/blog_posts/_posts/js-javascript-mouse.md

 ### - The source code examples in this post are on github

 Like all my other posts on vanilla javaScript the source code examples in this post can be found in my [test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-javascript-mouse) on Github.
+This post is still very much a work in progress as there is still a lot to cover when it comes to working with a mouse in client side javaScript beyond just that of the very basics at least.
+In the test vjs repository I have the latest source code examples, and other assets that may not always be included in the source code examples I embed into the content here.
+I also have my notes when it comes to future edits, and the Github repository would be a good place to make pull requests.
+There is also the comments section of this post that can eb sued to bring something up that is related to working with a mouse in client side javaScript.

 ### 1.1 - the window on click event